hollowdll/hakjdb/README.md

 It uses a simple client-server model and is designed to be easy to use.
 It can be used as a database, session storage, or cache.
 It may not be suitable for complex needs.

 Data is stored at keys of different types.
-You can store data ranging from basic string values to large objects.
+Each data type allows you to store different kind of data such as string values or objects.

 Instances are easily configurable with environment variables and a simple YAML file.